PoliticalGraveyard.com

 Rusch, Thomas — of Paso Robles, San Luis Obispo County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 1996.
 Still living as of 1996.

-RUSCHE (Soundex R200) — See also BALTRUSCH, BRUSCH, BRUSCHI, PRUSCH, REUSCH, ROESCH, ROSCH, ROSCHE, ROSH, ROUSCH, ROUSH, RUESCH, RUSCH, RUSCHER, RUSH, RUSHE, SUCHER, TRUSCHAN, VANRUSCHEN.
+RUSCHE (Soundex R200) — See also BALTRUSCH, BRUSCH, BRUSCHI, PRUSCH, REUSCH, ROESCH, ROSCH, ROSCHE, ROSH, ROUSCH, ROUSH, RUESCH, RUSCH, RUSCHER, RUSCOE, RUSH, RUSHE, SUCHER, TRUSCHAN, VANRUSCHEN.

 Rusche, Ryan C. — of Wolf Point, Roosevelt County, Mont.
 Democrat.
 Delegate to Democratic National Convention from Montana, 2008.
 Still living as of 2008.

 Ruscher, Harold — of Mt.
 Vernon, Westchester County, N.Y.
-Candidate for mayor of Mt.
-Vernon, N.Y., 1951 (Independent), 1955 (Republican primary).
-Still living as of 1955.
+Manufacturer; candidate for mayor of Mt.
+Vernon, N.Y., 1951 (Republican primary), 1951 (Independent), 1955 (Republican primary).
+Presumed deceased.
+Burial location unknown.

 Rusco, Kathryn — Green.
 Candidate for U.S. Senator from Nevada, 2000.
 Female.
 Still living as of 2000.